How to Tune compaction_throughput_mb_per_sec Safely

 Active compaction remaining time : 0h05m12s

-• Rollback Path: Do not proceed.
-Investigate tombstone ratios (nodetool tablestats) or trigger a targeted nodetool cleanup on over-provisioned nodes.
+• On failure: Do not proceed.
+Investigate tombstone ratios with nodetool tablestats (nodetool cfstats is deprecated on 4.x and removed on 5.x) or trigger a targeted nodetool cleanup on over-provisioned nodes.
+On 5.0 you can cross-check the same state from the system_views.sstable_tasks virtual table.

 nodetool netstats

-• Safety Check: Verify Mode: NORMAL and that the output contains both Not sending any streams. and Not receiving any streams..
-Mode: NORMAL alone does not imply the node is idle — active streaming sessions can run while the node is NORMAL.
-Compaction and repair share the same I/O scheduler; concurrent execution will trigger java.lang.OutOfMemoryError or java.net.SocketTimeoutException.
+• Safety check: Verify Mode: NORMAL and that the output contains both Not sending any streams. and Not receiving any streams..
+Mode: NORMAL alone does not mean the node is idle — anti-entropy repair streams can run while the node reports NORMAL.
+Compaction and repair share the same I/O scheduler; running them together invites java.lang.OutOfMemoryError or java.net.SocketTimeoutException.

 Mode: NORMAL